pierrebaudot/infotopopy/docs/basic_methods.rst

 The raw result obtained here is a fully connected network, but one can obtain a sparse matrix and a sparsely connected network by thresholding the :math:`I_k` with a with fixed p-value, using the exact statistical dependence test implemented in the package.

-We begin to see that Homological tools provides a wide generalisation of complex networks (a 1-complex, that is a graph) to higher interactions structures.
+We begin to see that Homology provides a wide generalisation of complex networks (a 1-complex, that is a graph) to higher interactions structures.

 Diabetes data
 -------------